PNPI | PNPI Explorer | Tutorials | Data & Methodology | Blog | FAQ | Feedback

 In some cases, there may not be data for your selection.
 There are three primary instances in which you may find missing data:

 Cases where data is missing for an entire geography.
-In this case, data may be missing because the district does not yet have corresponding higher education data from IPEDS or the College Scorecard; the district no longer exists but existed at some point between 2011-2021 and so has data in the Trend Explorer (but nowhere else); or the district currently exists but there are no institutions in the district that meet our inclusion criteria (elaborated on below and in our methodological report).
+In this case, data may be missing because the district does not yet have corresponding higher education data from IPEDS or the College Scorecard; the district no longer exists but existed at some point between 2012 and 2022 and so has data in the Trend Explorer (but nowhere else); or the district currently exists but there are no institutions in the district that meet our inclusion criteria (elaborated on below and in our methodological report).
 For territories, data may be missing for an entire report or for a single metric due to those data not being available for the territory or the territory’s data being suppressed by the federal government due to small sample sizes.

 Cases where data is missing for some metrics but not others.
 This may be due to the metric in question not applying to any institution in the selected district.
 For instance, if there are no public institutions in a district then the State Appropriations for Public Institutions metric will not have any information to display.
 In other cases, an institution may report some information to IPEDS but not all.
 This may be because of differing reporting requirements by metric (e.g., related to enrollment size or some other criteria).
 In this case, there would be data for some metrics but not others.